What’s next for interest rates in Ireland?

 Home > Banking > What’s next for interest rates in Ireland?

 In June 2024, the European Central Bank (ECB) cut its benchmark deposit rate for the first time in almost five years, to 3.75%.
-Another rate cut followed in September, leaving the main deposit rate at 3.50%.
-Then, in October, the ECB announced a further reduction, to 3.25%.
+More rate cuts have followed, and the main deposit rate currently sits at 2.75%.

 Read on to discover if and when interest rates are likely to increase or decrease again, and what this could mean for savings accounts.